 8 – Nostalgia

-Did you grow up eating peanut butter sandwiches everyday at school?
+Did you grow up eating peanut butter sandwiches every day at school?

-I know I did (author personal note).
+I know I did (author’s note).

 For many of us, it’s a comfort food that reminds us of happier times.

-So what does it mean when you find yourself craving peanut butter?
+So, what does it mean when you find yourself craving peanut butter?

 Or it could be a sign that you’re missing something in your diet.